SheepCommander/SheepVault/Comp Sci Pre-Major.md

 as soon as I get my scores **Tiff Meier**  206-546-4559 [tmeier@shoreline.edu](mailto:tmeier@shoreline.edu) Rm 5233

-[What 100 College Essays Taught Me About Who Gets Rejected](https://youtu.be/i38hpvPp62I)
+[What 100 College Essays Taught Me About Who Gets Rejected](https://youtu.be/i38hpvPp62I) [How to Get into Anything You Apply To](https://youtu.be/lPVFfw_buts) - latam, economics, gender politics, journalism, linguistics - budding fascination with quantum computing, cloud computing, cybercurity